 I have had my writing published in the Harvard Summer Review and am currently co-editing an anthology on women’s resilience with Harvard instructor and published author Dr. Elisabeth Sharp McKetta.

 As an adult, I am not only interested in telling my own stories but I am also interested in helping others champion the courage and skills needed to tell their stories, be it through fiction or nonfiction.
 While I may spend hours editing and working one-on-one with a writer to bring out a story that feels complete and truthful to them, the time I spend as an editor feels effortless.
 Working with both novice and experienced writers is an immensely fulfilling and purposeful role that I am honored to fill.

 I currently spend my time between my home in New York City and my late grandmother’s cabins that I’m restoring in the Southern Appalachians of North Carolina.
 I have traveled to all seven continents, setting foot on my seventh continent, Antarctica, in 2016.
 Learning new languages, immersing myself in new cultures, and seeing all that our planet has to offer is an endeavor that will never grow old (that is, until I do).

 My best friends are two rescue mutts, Louis Armstrong Garvin and Ella Fitzgerald Garvin (named after two of my favorite musicians, of course).
-When not writing or editing, I can be found walking my pups in parks during the day and taking in live music in the darkened old ballrooms of New York City at night.
+When not writing or editing, I can be found walking my pups in parks during the day and taking in live music and theatre in New York City at night.